forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Governance and Territorial Situations
 #### Donbas
 Autonomy (of varying degrees).
 Autonomy was a central part of the Minsk agreements (Minsk 1 and Minsk 2)
-  > * currently unclear if the Minsk agreements are still a viable path.
+* unclear if the Minsk agreements are still a viable path.
-  > * Taking into account the opinion of the people is considered nice, especially considering the events around Euromaidan.
+* Taking into account the opinion of the people is considered nice, especially considering the events around the [2014 Revolution](#events-around-the-2014-kiev-revolution).

-  > * The impression here is: Ukrainians like to decide themselves.
+> The impression here is: Ukrainians like to decide themselves.
 The people from the Donbas like to decide themselves whether, when and how to reintegrate.
 Close and good relations to Russia are of great importance for them.

 #### Kherson oblast
 ##### Kherson oblast WEST of Dnieper including the city Kherson
 Significance: Full (political, economic and security) control important for Ukraine. // On the Ukrainian military campaign: In the 2nd half of September <!--in the first half, there were many good reasons for pushing the forces away from Kharkiv such as bringing Kharkiv out of artillery range--> mainly military objectives seem to guide: Fighting a grinding war or advance whichever is [considered] more advantageous.
 * Regarding Kherson city possibly mainly grinding [combined with slow advances], possibly waiting for the right moment and positioning or possibly patience until the supply breaks down to minimize losses as storming Kherson could be where bloody for all and cause a lot of destruction.
-* Advances even into the Donbas, where it is - lets say - questionable whether the local people [i.e. the people living currently there] want fighting again.
-Why not [to try to] convince the people in the Donbas to return with charming policies instead of bombs?
+* Advances even into the Donbas, where it is - lets say - questionable whether the local people (i.e. the people living currently there) want fighting to return.
+  > Why not conquer [the hearts of] the people with charming policies instead of bombs?

 * Military Situation: Considering the military capabilities from the different parties, the geography and the likely positioning (likely = possibly combined with observations (if available) & combined with rational reasoning), the Ukrainian forces are in a better position than the Russian forces.
 Some reasons are:
   * Movements over the two Dnieper bridges is observable and following the movement paths gives military locations away.